ouspg/CyberSecurityTesting101/6.Fuzzing/README.md

 Find out how can you do that.

-> In the exam, you are given an initial input string, seed, and number of files to generate.
+> In the exam, you are given an initial input string and seed.
 Return the `SHA256` sum of the asked `nth` file contents.

 ### Task 1C) Testing actual program (1.0p)